 This is often what happens when Marketing people run the research – they find what they want to find so they can sell what they want to sell.

-End-of-year reviews showed students found this to be one of the most valuable lessons they learned: Don’t assume any single-source information you read or hear is true.
+End-of-year reviews showed students found this to be one of the most valuable lessons they learned: don’t assume any single-source information you read or hear is true.
 Look into things for yourself.
+You will more often than not find self-serving voodoo statistics.